Greenfield ? Brownfield ? . . . . try "Greyfield"

 Identifying unused space

 We are focused on three categories of unused space for building new housing, all of which is on publicly owned land in our cities, towns and villages.
 None of it means building on our beautiful countryside or on our valuable public open spaces.
+Little Ships will also buy normal development sites which think we can make a success of.

 SMALL: 1-4 homes